secretstartups/handbook/content/job-families/marketing/field-marketing-manager.md

 This role includes all of the performance indicators of the previous level plus:

-- [8X spend contribution to sales pipeline](https://app.periscopedata.com/app/gitlab/556414/Marketing-Linear-Attribution) for geo (AMER, EMEA,APAC) responsible for.
+- [10X spend contribution to sales pipeline](/handbook/marketing/strategy-performance/marketing-metrics/#marketing-attribution) for geo (AMER, EMEA,APAC) responsible for.
-- Contribution to the outlined FMM OKRs, in alignment with the [Marketing OKRs](https://about.gitlab.com/company/okrs/#most-recent-okrs).
+- Contribution to the outlined Regional Marketing OKRs, in alignment with the [Marketing OKRs](https://about.gitlab.com/company/okrs/#most-recent-okrs).
 - Spending of the regional [Field Marketing budget](https://about.gitlab.com/handbook/marketing/field-marketing/#the-field-marketing-budget) within 5% variance, for geo (AMER, EMEA,APAC) responsible for.
+- Spending of the regional [Channel Marketing MDF budget](/handbook/resellers/Channel-Program-Guide/MDF/) within 5% variance for geo (AMER, EMEA, APAC) responsible for.

 ### Hiring Process